DouweHorsthuis/Adding-Eyelink-to-experiment/README.md

 <h3 align="center">Adding Eyelink to a Presentation® Experiment</h3>

-<h4 align="center">This is a work in progress still.
-This Repo contain code for Presentation® to add SR research's Eyelink Eyetracker to your experiment.</h4>
+<h4 align="center">This Repo contain code for Presentation® to add SR research's Eyelink Eyetracker to your experiment.
+The code is checked by the support team of SR-research</h4>

 **Table of Contents**